Psychological Self-Help: Does It Work and Where to Find It

 Where To Find Quality Psychological Self-Help Materials

-Whether you need psychological self-help due to an inability to form lasting relationships, depression, ADHD, anxiety, or other mental health issue, you’ve got to know where to look to find it.
+Whether you need psychological self-help due to an inability to form lasting relationships, depression, ADHD, anxiety, or another mental health issue, you’ve got to know where to look to find it.
 Here’s a list of resources that may help:

 - American Psychological Association (APA).
 The APA Help Center offers a variety of interest areas as well as a way to order free brochures.
 You can even contact the professionals at the help center and ask them to recommend specific psychology self-help books or other materials covering your topic of interest.